bdesanctis/bamdam/README.md

 Input: Read-sorted bam and associated lca file (both from bamdam shrink output).
 Output: Tsv file and subs file.

 ```
-usage: bamdam compute [-h] --in_bam IN_BAM --in_lca IN_LCA --out_tsv OUT_TSV --out_subs OUT_SUBS --stranded STRANDED [--options]
+usage: bamdam compute [-h] --in_bam IN_BAM --in_lca IN_LCA --out_tsv OUT_TSV --out_subs OUT_SUBS --stranded STRANDED [--k K] [--upto UPTO]

-options:
+optional arguments:
   -h, --help           show this help message and exit
   --in_bam IN_BAM      Path to the BAM file (required)
   --in_lca IN_LCA      Path to the LCA file (required)
   --out_tsv OUT_TSV    Path to the output tsv file (required)
   --out_subs OUT_SUBS  Path to the output subs file (required)
   --stranded STRANDED  Either ss for single stranded or ds for double stranded (required)
   --k K                Value of k for per-node counts of unique k-mers and duplicity (default: 29)
-  --upto UPTO           Keep nodes up to and including this tax threshold (default: family)
+  --upto UPTO          Keep nodes up to and including this tax threshold; use root to disable (default: family)
 ```

 Full list of the output tsv columns: